prodipmahato/INFOTRIXS/README.md

-# INFOTRIXS🚀 Another milestone achieved in my internship journey with hashtag#Infotrixs! 🌟
+# INFOTRIXS🚀 Another milestone achieved in my internship journey with #Infotrixs! 🌟

 I'm thrilled to share the successful completion of my weekly task - deploying a monolithic application.
 This hands-on experience was incredibly insightful and allowed me to explore various aspects of AWS and web development. 🌐